fehmi/simply.js/docs/lifecycle.md

 | **whenPropChange** | After a prop is is changed |
 |||
 | **disconnected** | Triggered when the component is removed from the DOM |

+!> DOM and state variables is not available in "construct".
+You can only reach them in "render" events, especially if you are using routers.

 ## Usage Example